aigatech/AppliedResearchOAfa2025/submissions/readme.md

 ```

 4. Run the program.
 In the terminal, there should be a gradio link to a temporary hosting of the web app.
-Upload any images of plants to get
-a determination of whether or not the plant is sick, steps to improve it's health, and a heatmap of the affected areas.
+The first time you run the program, it may take up a minute to set up the hosting.
+When it loads, upload any images of plants to get a determination of whether or not the plant is sick, steps to improve it's health, and a heatmap of the affected areas.